Student Section to Senior Section

 Seniors cheer during the kick off of a football game

-Emma Pietrocini, Editor
+Emma Pietrocini, Reporter

 Stadiums, gyms, and fields stand quiet with parents and siblings scarcely scattered throughout.
 This is an extremely different kind of Friday night lights.
 At the beginning of the school year, all students were told that they were not allowed to attend any sporting events due to restrictions with Covid-19.
 Originally, administration communicated that only parents and siblings were permitted to attend all sporting events.